WinQuota home

 A: Internally it supports event logs only.
 All other notifications are external and can be configured as you wish.
 Using, for example, Google, you can get either commercial or non-commercial components for any suitable kind of notification.

-Q: Why WinQuota has external notifications?
+Q: Why does WinQuota use external notifications?

 Q: Does WinQuota support email notifications?